 If you are staying in Atlántico, visiting the Barranquilla Zoo is the perfect plan whether you are traveling with children or if you are an animal lover.
 The incredible biodiversity on display will have both kids and adults marveling at the beauty of the Colombian nature and wildlife.

 The zoo opened its doors to the public in 1956 with only a few species of animals donated by local citizens.
-Today, it covers an area of 20.000 meters and you will find more than 500 animals of approximately 140 different species representing mostly the Caribbean region of Colombia and also species from the African, Asian, and American continents.
+Today, it covers an area of 20,000 meters and features more than 500 animals from approximately 140 different species, representing mostly the Caribbean region of Colombia and also species from the African, Asian, and American continents.